MillerHollinger/polygo/README.md

 # PolyGo
-The PolyGo online cooperative quiz game.
+The PolyGo cooperative quiz game.
-This game is being made by me, Miller Hollinger, for a school project.
+This game was made for a school project.
-It is being hosted at polygo.live.
-It's not ready to test yet, though.